mhotchen/Binary-file-parser/README.md

 ## What?

-Yeah, basically, you create a file upload form element, and attach the BinaryFileUploader object to it, then when a user selects a file, it will parse it and generate a bytecode table for it, without ever making a request to the server.
+Yeah, basically, you create a file upload form element, and attach the BinaryFileUploader object to it, then when a user selects a file, it will parse it and generate an array of the bytes, without ever making a request to the server.

 ## Why?